 Click the links below to view a PDF, download or print copies of our bylaws and articles of incorporation.
-Paper copies can be acquired by contacting the executive assistant at firstname.lastname@example.org or (701) 356-4405.
+Paper copies can be acquired by contacting the executive assistant at (701) 356-4405.

-Members can obtain a copy of the Cooperative's Form 990 upon written request by contacting the executive assistant at email@example.com or (701) 356-4405.
+Members can obtain a copy of the Cooperative's Form 990 upon written request by contacting our executive assistant at (701) 356-4405.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.

 Person with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or USDA's TARGET Center at (202)720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800)877-8339.
 Additionally, program information may be made available in languages other than English.